clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 Track and report:
 - Macronutrient totals after each new entry logged
 - Macronutrient reporting format example: Protein: 92.1g/100g from 50.1g (patties) + 42g (hot dogs)
--  Whether macros are compliant with fat-burning targets
+- Are macros are compliant with fat-burning targets

 ---